-6.1.
+- 6.1.
 An informal process is in place to provide support and advice to employees prior to (or instead of) using the Grievance Procedure, which is outlined below.
 A grievance is defined as a concern or complaint an employee wishes to raise in writing with their employer.
-This provision of informal discussion sits outside the Grievance Procedure and does not involve discussions with managers or management.
+This provision of informal discussion sits outside the Grievance Procedure and does not involve discussions with managers or management. - 6.2.

-6.2.
 This early intervention includes support for employees who wish to confidentially discuss incidents they have experienced or witnessed.
-This includes the impact incidents may have had on the individual, as well as how incidents might be defined, for example where an employee may be unsure whether behaviour constitutes as harassment or bullying.
-This support can also provide guidance on the routes to raise and report concerns and can assist an individual with deciding whether they wish to raise a grievance or not.
+This includes discussing the impact incidents may have had on the individual and providing guidance on the routes to raise and report concerns.
+This conversation will assist an individual with deciding whether they wish to raise a grievance or not. - 6.3.

-6.3.
 Below is a list of places employees can go to for informal discussions, advice and guidance, which will remain anonymous and confidential.
 The chosen point of contact will listen to the individual and understand their experience and their concerns or complaints.
-They can provide advice and guidance on the employee's options to address an incident(s).
+They can provide advice and guidance on the employee's options to address an incident(s). - 6.4.

-6.4.
 The point of contact can also discuss with the individual how these incidents would be defined and therefore dealt with under existing policies and definitions.
 They can also talk through the reporting process with the employee, outlining how it works and what outcome they might expect, also helping them to decide whether they wish to report a grievance or not.

 6.5.
-Staff from The Joint Faculty of Health, Social Care & Education and staff from St George's National Health Service (NHS) Trust may approach these contacts for advice, however as their contracts of employment are managed outside of St George's University of London, and they are subject to their policies and procedures, they would be referred to their relevant Human Resources (HR) Team in order to follow their guidance and procedures.
+Staff from The Joint Faculty of Health, Social Care & Education and staff from St George's National Health Service (NHS) Trust may approach these contacts for advice, however as their contracts of employment are managed outside of St George's, University of London, and they are subject to their policies and procedures, they would be referred to their relevant Human Resources (HR) Team in order to follow their guidance and procedures.